9QIX/Google-Cybersecurity-Certification-Notes/VIII. Put It to Work - Prepare for Cybersecurity Jobs/Week 1/I. Event and incident detection.md

 ### Confidential data

-This data classification type is important for an organization’s ongoing business operations. **Confidential data** often has limits on the number of people who have access to it.
+This data classification type is important for an organization’s ongoing business operations. **[[Confidential data]]** often has limits on the number of people who have access to it.
 Access to confidential data sometimes involves the signing of non-disclosure agreements (NDAs)— legal contracts that bind two or more parties to protect information—to further protect the confidentiality of the data.

-Examples of confidential data include proprietary information such as trade secrets, financial records, and sensitive government data.
+Examples of confidential data include proprietary information such as *trade secrets, financial records, and sensitive government data*.

 ## Asset classification

-**Asset classification** means labeling assets based on sensitivity and importance to an organization.
+**[[Asset classification]]** means labeling assets based on sensitivity and importance to an organization.
 The classification of an organization's assets ranges from low- to high-level.

-Public data is a low-level asset.
-It is readily available to the public and will not have a negative impact on an organization if compromised.
-Sensitive data and confidential data are high-level assets.
+*Public data is a low-level asset.* It is readily available to the public and will not have a negative impact on an organization if compromised. *Sensitive data and confidential data are high-level assets*.
 They can have a significantly negative impact on an organization if leaked publicly.
 That negative impact can lead to the loss of a company’s competitive edge, reputation, and customer trust.
 A company’s website address is an example of a low-level asset.
 An internal email from that company discussing trade secrets is an example of a high-level asset.

 ## Key takeaways